 The first Horatio’s Garden opened in 2012 at the Duke of Cornwall Spinal Treatment Centre at Salisbury District Hospital.
 The Centre serves patients from the whole of the south of England, from the Scilly Isles to Hastings and all the way up to the M4 corridor.

+The garden was brought to life by celebrated garden designer Cleve West, who has won a remarkable total of six RHS gold medals for his gardens at the Chelsea Flower Show.
 The contractor for the garden was Martin Gomm from Wycliffe Landscapes.
 In 2014, Martin won two BALI awards for the garden in the Community and Schools Development category and also a new category of Outstanding Charitable Contribution.

-The head gardener, Stephen Hackett, is responsible for the care and maintenance of the garden and Susie Atterbury delivers the garden therapy programme in collaboration with the spinal centre’s occupational therapists.
+Our wonderful Head Gardener, Stephen Hackett, is responsible for the care and maintenance of the garden and Susie Atterbury delivers the garden therapy programme in collaboration with the spinal centre’s occupational therapists.

 Cleve’s design brilliantly incorporates the form of the spine in a series of low limestone walls, which double as seating for families.
 These walls draw the eye to the gentle hills beyond and curve through mixed planting towards a large gathering space.

 An apple archway leads to a summerhouse and there’s the calming sound of water flowing into a long rill.
 Everywhere the benefits of nature can be felt.

 Plants have been chosen for their aesthetic and multi-sensory qualities: grasses to catch the wind, herbs to smell and taste, and shrubs and trees for texture and winter structure.
 Mature beech hedging was donated from Cleve West’s 2012 RHS Chelsea Flower Show garden, which was awarded the title of Best in Show.
 Native hedging is planted around the perimeter fence.